nftushar/ChartBlock-2nd/readme.txt

 = How to use =
-- First, install the bar-chart plugin
+- First, install the pai-chart plugin
-- Add the bar-chart block from the block category called "Widgets" in the Gutenberg editor.
+- Add the pai-chart block from the block category called "Widgets" in the Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!